-I understand the importance of regular and punctual attendance of my child/ren.

-I understand that it is best that children arrive ten to twenty minutes before classes begin, and that they must be picked up promptly at closing time, which is 3:00 PM daily, 12:30 PM Wednesdays (12:30 PM every day for kindergartners).
+I understand the advantages of my child's regular and punctual attendance at provided classes.
+I understand that it is best that children arrive at the learning center ten to twenty minutes before classes begin, and that they must be picked up promptly at closing time.

-I agree to actively communicate with the teachers, and to read all newsletters in a timely manner.
+I agree to actively communicate with the teachers, and to read and respond to CCLC email and other communications in a timely manner.